Legal

 9. Third-Party Services

-Address autocomplete (OpenStreetMap Nominatim) — When an organizer enters a venue address in the administrative panel, we relay the search query to the OpenStreetMap Nominatim geocoding service to provide address suggestions.
+Address autocomplete (OpenStreetMap Nominatim) — When an organizer enters a venue address in the administrative panel or a member of the public types an address into the meet submission form at /submit, we relay the search query to the OpenStreetMap Nominatim geocoding service to provide address suggestions.
 Only the text entered is transmitted; no cookies, authentication tokens, or device identifiers accompany the request.

 When an organizer saves an event, our servers may also send the venue name and address to Nominatim once more to obtain coordinates we store alongside the listing.
 That enables accurate map pins in calendar exports; the same Nominatim usage policy applies.

 Map basemap tiles (OpenStreetMap + CARTO) — The interactive map (`/map` and the home-page map widget) renders OpenStreetMap data styled by CARTO, served from *.basemaps.cartocdn.com.
 When you scroll or zoom, your browser fetches map tiles directly from CARTO; CARTO sees the standard request fields (your IP address and user agent) plus the tiles requested.
 We do not use Mapbox, Google Maps tiles, or any other tile provider in the production render path.
-Recent tiles may be cached locally by your browser to reduce repeated fetches; the cache is bounded and held only on your device.
+Recent tiles may be cached locally by your browser to reduce repeated fetches; on the production website we also register a service worker that may cache recent map tiles and lightweight saved-meet manifest metadata on your device to improve offline map viewing.
+These caches are bounded and held only on your device; they contain no account or tracking data.

 Cover image hosting (catbox.moe) — When an organizer uploads a cover image file (instead of pasting a URL), our server forwards the file to catbox.moe, a third-party file host, and stores a public direct link returned by that service.
 Do not upload images you consider sensitive; the hosted file is publicly retrievable by anyone with the link. catbox may log requests according to its own policies.